 Inclusion and diversity are commonly discussed in schools.

 Educators ensure conversations in the classroom reflect the diversity that we see in our school communities.

-BC's curriculum includes a focus on valuing diversity and respecting differences.
-By discussing diversity and discouraging discrimination, students are better able to be themselves, and welcome the differences in their peers.
+BC's new curriculum includes a focus on valuing diversity and respecting differences, and the topics of human rights and responses to discrimination.
+By discussing diversity and discouraging discrimination, students are better able to be themselves, and accept the differences in their peers.